joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6380248/2025/05/27/kc-current-purchase-danish-club-hb-koge/

 **Nottingham Forest review of 2024-25: A remarkable season that could have been even better**\
-`Nottingham Forest have qualified for the Conference League after a great season`\
+`While Forest ultimately missed out on a place in the Champions League, their seventh-place finish still ranks as a significant achievement`\
 https://nytimes.com/athletic/6384584/2025/05/27/nottingham-forest-season-review-2024-25/

 **Second Suspect Is Arrested in Bitcoin Kidnapping and Torture Case**\